Jerakin/Qt.py/CONTRIBUTING.md

 In here you'll find a series of guidelines for how you can make Qt.py better suit your needs and the needs of the target audience - film, games and tv.

-Qt.py was born to address the growing needs in these industries for the development of software capable of running with more than a single flavor of the Qt bindings for Python - PySide, PySide2, PyQt4 and PyQt5.
+Qt.py was born to address the growing needs in these industries for the development of software capable of running with more than a single flavor of the Qt bindings for Python - PySide2, PyQt5, and PySide6.

 **Table of contents**